linuxhw/hw-probe/INSTALL.md

 Install on blackPanther
 -----------------------

-For blackPanther OS 16.2 and newer:
+On blackPanther OS 16.2 and newer:

     installing hw-probe